sybah2/bulk-rnaseq-nextflow/README.md

 # <p align=center>Bulk RNA-Seq analysis</p>

-This nextflow graph is for the QC, mapping and read counting of bulk RNA-Seq.
+This nextflow workflow is for the QC, mapping and read counting of bulk RNA-Seq.
+The quality of the FastQ file are determine using FastQC and trimming is done used trimmomatic with these parameters `LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:20`.